matheusmaldaner/SaliencySlider/README.md

 The SaliencySlider web application is deployed using Django and hosted on pythonanywhere, ensuring consistent availability and performance.

+We are currently working on transfering the deployment of the application to be hosted using Docker on Amazon Lightsail Container.

 ## Contributors

 * Matheus Kunzler Maldaner